 Having one of those handy will ensure that your baby is cozy and protected.

 To be honest we personally just let our baby sleep in the stroller or in the beach tent (or by holding her), but I think having one of these when she was little would have been wonderful!

 We all know that a happy baby at the beach means a happy parent at the beach, right?

 Handy Extra Beach Items for Baby

-Our beach has a narrow section of beach sand, it also has a cement path along the beach, so we only have the drag the stroller a metre or so before settling down.
-Jogging style strollers are best for the beach.
-Whilst we personally have a Baby Jogger, the BOB Jogging Stroller comes highly recommended for beach use.
+Our beach has a narrow section of beach sand, and it also has a cement path along the beach, so we only have the drag the stroller a meter or so before settling down.

 3. Small Baby Beach Pool and Bath Toys

 Sometimes the beach waves can simply be too rough for a little baby so it can be advantageous to take a small pop-up pool so they can enjoy being in the water (and cool down) just like everyone else.

 A baby pool for the beach is brilliant as they dig out a small hole in the sand.
 The best baby pool for beach use is usually the easy-to-assemble pop-up-style one.